Documentation · Reference

 - previous cultures and antibiotics used

-- oxygen requirements (target 88-92%) BiPAP settings and timing
+- oxygen requirements (target 88-92%), BiPAP settings & timing

 - cardiopulmonary examination

-- CBC, ABG/VBG, HsTroponin, DDIMER and BNP
+- CBC, ABG/VBG, HsTroponin, ddimer and BNP

-- CXR previous PFTs/HRCT
+- CXR, previous PFTs/HRCT

-- Medications: nebulizers and frequencies, steroids, antibiotics etc.
+- Medications: nebulizers and frequencies, steroids, antibiotics, etc.

-III.
 CAP/HAP

 - History: SOB, cough, sputum production and character, chest pain, etc.